How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 Firstly, it’s important to point out that there was a HUGE amount of variation within each group.

-Secondly, while it seems there is some correlation between number of pageviews and sponsored post rates, the correlation is not especially strong – especially when you look at ‘highest’ sponsored post rates.
+Secondly, while it seems there is definitely some correlation between number of pageviews and sponsored post rates, the correlation is not always especially strong – especially when you look at UK sponsored post rates.
 My guess is that this is because sponsored post rates are often more dependent on social media followers and/or engagement rates than website pageviews.
 Though it could simply be that, because there are no ‘standard’ rates for sponsored posts, many bloggers are seriously undercharging.

-Another observation is that in most cases, US/Canadian bloggers are charging more than UK bloggers at the same level of pageviews.
+Another observation is that US/Canadian bloggers are charging more than UK bloggers at the same level of pageviews.
 This is likely to be down to two factors: firstly, US brands may be more willing to pay higher rates and secondly US/Canadian bloggers may be more confident about charging higher rates.
 This is certainly something that seems to be true from anecdotal evidence.

 Finally, it’s worth pointing out that at almost every level of pageviews, the highest charging blogger was NOT the blogger with the most pageviews in that group.